seamlesspay/seamlesspay-ios/README.md

 ## Create Payment Method and Charge

 When the user taps the pay button, convert the card information collected by STPPaymentCardTextField into a PaymentMethod token.
 Tokenization ensures that no sensitive card data ever needs to touch your server, so that your integration remains PCI compliant.
-After the client passes the token, pass its identifier as the source to create a charge with one SPAPIClient method -createChargeWithToken:
+After the client passes the token, pass its identifier as the source to create a charge with one `APIClient` function `createCharge(token:cvv:...`

 Objective-C:
 ```objective-c